 Issues of concern to the community during the on-site remediation phase will likely include those related to the on-site handling and off-site disposal of contaminated soil.
 The likely concern to the surrounding community will be the possibility of the generation of vapors or dust from the Site during remediation.
-Onsite air quality and dust levels will be monitored during any soil excavation and removal activity in accordance with a Site-specific Health and Safety Plan (HASP) that will be included as part of the Remedial Action Work Plan (RAWP).
+On-site air quality and dust levels will be monitored during any soil excavation and removal activity in accordance with a Site-specific Health and Safety Plan (HASP) that will be included as part of the Remedial Action Work Plan (RAWP).
 Dust suppression techniques will be employed to prevent the generation of dust.
-All air and dust monitoring will be performed in accordance with NYSDOH's Community Air Monitoring Program (CAMP).
+All air and dust monitoring and any required mitigation will be performed in accordance with New York State Department of Health's (NYSDOH) Community Air Monitoring Program (CAMP).